Context-Free Recognition with Transformers: Experiments

 \section{Experiments}

-We conduct experiments to elicit the impact of looping when recognizing $\cfl$s, and provide more details on our experimental setup in \cref{app:expsetup}.
-We train transformer classifiers on CFLs of varying degrees of complexity, none of which require extra padding for recognition: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=15pt,parsep=0pt,partopsep=0pt] \item \textbf{Boolean formula value problem} ($\bfvp$): The set of variable-free Boolean formulas that evaluate to $\TRUE$.
-We have proven (\cref{corr:bfvp}) that $\log$-depth and no padding suffice to recognize this language with transformers.
+We conduct experiments to elicit the impact of looping and padding when recognizing $\cfl$s, and provide more details on our experimental setup in \cref{app:expsetup}.
+We train transformer classifiers on CFLs of varying degrees of complexity. \begin{itemize}[noitemsep,topsep=0pt,leftmargin=15pt,parsep=0pt,partopsep=0pt] \item \textbf{Balanced Counting}: the language of strings with some number of $\syma$s followed by the same number of $\symb$s, defined as $\lang = \{\syma^\idxn \symb^\idxn \mid \idxn \geq 0\}$ with $\alphabet = \set{\syma, \symb}$.
+This $\cfl$ is linear and deterministic.
+Log-precision transformers succeed theoretically \citep{yang2024countingliketransformerscompiling} and empirically \citep{bhattamishra2020abilitylimitationstransformersrecognize} on this $\cfl$. \item \textbf{Dyck}: the language of nested strings of parentheses of $k$ types, which we denote by $\dyck{\idxk}$.
+We consider $\dyck{1}$ and $\dyck{2}$.
+This $\cfl$ is non-linear and deterministic.
+Fixed-depth transformers with log-precision can recognize $\dyck{\idxk}$ for any $\idxk$ \citep{hayakawa2024theoreticalanalysishierarchicallanguage}.
+Transformers empirically succeed on $\dyck{1}$ \citep{bhattamishra2020abilitylimitationstransformersrecognize} but struggle on $\mathrm{Dyck}$ languages with more than 1 bracket type \citep{ebrahimi-etal-2020-self}. \item \textbf{Palindrome}: the language $\lang = \set{\str \reverseFun{\str} \mid \str \in \kleene{\alphabet}}$ for some alphabet $\alphabet$.
+We focus on a binary alphabet.
+This $\cfl$ is linear unambiguous and non-deterministic.
+Fixed-depth transformers with hard attention and unbounded precision can recognize this language \citep{hao-etal-2022-formal}.
+Empirically, transformers struggle to recognize Palindrome \citep{butoi2025trainingneuralnetworksrecognizers}. \item \textbf{Boolean formula value problem} ($\bfvp$): the set of variable-free Boolean formulas that evaluate to $\TRUE$.
 We consider formulas in both the standard \emph{infix} notation (e.g., $1 \lor 0$ is in infix notation) and \emph{postfix} notation (e.g., $1$ $0$ $\lor$ is in postfix notation).
-Parallel algorithms for $\bfvp$ typically rely on postfix notation \citep{buss-bfvp, buss-optimalparallel}. \item \textbf{Palindrome}: The language $\lang = \set{\str \str^\reverse \mid \str \in \kleene{\alphabet}}$ for some alphabet $\alphabet$.
-We focus on a binary alphabet.
-This language is linear unambiguous and non-deterministic.
-Prior work has shown that fixed-depth transformers with hard attention can recognize this language \citep{hao-etal-2022-formal}. \item \textbf{Marked Palindrome}: This language simplifies Palindrome by extending strings with a marker $\#$ between $\str$ and $\str^\reverse$, which delimits at which index we reverse the string.
-In other words, $\lang = \set{\str \# \str^\reverse \mid \str \in \kleene{(\alphabet/\set{\#})}}$.
-As a result of the delimiter, this language is linear deterministic. \item \textbf{Dyck}: The language of nested strings of parentheses of $k$ types, which we denote by $\dyck{\idxk}$.
-We consider $\dyck{1}$ and $\dyck{2}$.
-This language is non-linear and deterministic.
-Fixed-depth transformers can recognize $\dyck{\idxk}$ for any $\idxk$ \citep{weiss2021thinkingliketransformers}. \end{itemize} These languages vary in complexity, allowing us to test transformers' ability to learn CFL recognition constructions for languages of different difficulties.
-In particular, while Palindrome and $\dyck{k}$ languages can in principle be recognized by constant-depth transformers, $\bfvp$ requires growing depth (i.e., $\log$-depth), assuming $\tc{0} \neq \nc{1}$.
-This suggests that the performance of log-depth vs. constant-depth transformers on $\bfvp$ is a good measure of whether transformers can utilize the extra expressivity of log-depth when it is required.
+Parallel algorithms for $\bfvp$ typically rely on postfix notation \citep{buss-bfvp, buss-optimalparallel}.
+We have proven (\cref{corr:bfvp}) that $\log$-depth and no padding suffice to recognize this language in postfix notation with causally-masked transformers. \end{itemize} These languages vary in complexity, allowing us to test transformers' ability to learn CFL recognition constructions when they are extended with looping and padding.
+In particular, Balanced Counting and $\dyck{1}$ are in \defn{C-RASP} --- a class that describes what languages transformers should generalize on \citep{yang2024countingliketransformerscompiling, huang2025a}.
+On the other hand, $\dyck{2}$, Palindrome and $\bfvp$ are not in C-RASP.
+Importantly, $\bfvp$ requires growing depth (i.e., $\log$-depth), assuming $\tc{0} \neq \nc{1}$. \cref{corr:bfvp} predicts that $\bfvp$ in postfix notation should be expressible with logarithmic looping and no padding.
 Our results are presented in \cref{fig:resultsexp}.